-Most Americans know they should eat better and exercise regularly, but few of us put such knowledge into practice.
-Similarly, a new survey shows an overwhelming majority (96 percent) of CEOs and board members understand their companies are likely to face significant threats to growth in the next two to three years, yet few have done much to counter such risks or approached them strategically.
+Most Americans know they should eat better and exercise regularly.
+Few of us put such knowledge into practice, though.
+Similarly, a survey shows an overwhelming majority (96 percent) of CEOs and board members understand their companies likely will face significant threats to growth.
+Yet few have done much to counter risks or approached them strategically.

 The survey finds the top risk to growth is disruptive technologies and innovations (35 percent).
-Cyber incidents and events follow at 27 percent, while third risk is working with third-party vendors and key business partners (26 percent).
-Risks from an erosion in brand trust or reputation (24 percent) and a weak or unhealthy organizational culture (20 percent) bring up the rear.
+Cyber incidents and events follow at 27 percent.
+Third is risk related to working with third-party vendors and key business partners (26 percent).
+Risk from an erosion in brand trust or reputation (24 percent) is next.
+Risks from weak or unhealthy organizational culture (20 percent) brings up the rear.

 Technology and Cyber Dominate

-As you can see, more than half the CEOs and board members believe disruptive technology and cyber are the major risks against growth.
+More than half the CEOs and board members believe disruptive technology and cyber are the major risks to growth.
 This concentration on technology and cyber, Deloitte says, may be overshadowing cultural and brand reputation risks on leadership agendas.
 It is striking, of course, that this is so despite at least 19 U.S. CEOs and 22 board members having had to resign/step down amid scandals and ethical issues this year.

 Moreover, there's an interconnectedness between risks that organizations may be missing, says Deloitte.
 For example, a cyberattack is not only a cyber issue, but can lead to erosion in brand trust and reputation.

 Speaking of cyber—despite its high spot on the risk list, it's faring poorly in terms of strategic preparation.
 Just 30 percent of CEOs and board members say they are "highly engaged" in developing a cyber response strategy and governance.
 In addition, the study finds just 30 percent of CEOs and 21 percent of board members are conducting scenario planning for cyber incidents.